 Exploration and Investigation

-Applying to colleges is exciting, and the college search can be lots of fun (really!).
-Done well, it gives you the opportunity to learn a great deal about yourself, while exploring the many possibilities open to you.
+We are delighted to be a part of this college conversation with you during your junior and senior years, and we look forward to working with you and your family.
+This is an exciting time in your life, and the college search can be lots of fun (really!).
+Done well, it gives you a chance to learn a great deal about yourself while exploring the many possibilities open to you.

 - What values are most important to me?